amuiz73/todomvc/architecture-examples/canjs/readme.md

 > _[CanJS - canjs.com](http://canjs.com)_

+## Implementation

-## CanJS and JavaScriptMVC
+### CanJS and JavaScriptMVC

-*CanJS* is the extracted, more modern and more library-like MVC parts of [JavaScriptMVC](http://javascriptmvc.com) (formerly known as *jQueryMX*).
+CanJS is the extracted, more modern and more library-like MVC parts of [JavaScriptMVC](http://javascriptmvc.com), formerly known as jQueryMX.

-*JavaScriptMVC 3.3* uses CanJS for the MVC structure so this TodoMVC example **applies to JavaScriptMVC** as well.
+JavaScriptMVC 3.3 uses CanJS for the MVC structure so this TodoMVC example applies to JavaScriptMVC as well.

-Additionally JavaScriptMVC contains:
+Additionally, JavaScriptMVC contains:

 - [CanJS](http://canjs.com) - For the MVC parts
 - [jQuery++](http://jquerypp.com) - jQuery's missing utils and special events